atch2203/blog/src/content/blog/8bit computer.md

 ![[rotated-20250218_162927.jpg]]

 ## The clock
 The clock was simultaneously the simplest yet hardest module to get correct.
-Many tutorials online used different schematics, and
+Many tutorials online used different confusing schematics, and the datasheet's pinout descriptions were not helpful.
+Additionally, we had to tinker around with the potentiometer, resistor, and capacitor values

+> fdjsakfldsajlk
+- datasheet
 ![[20250218_162609.jpg]]